List of people executed in the United States in 2020

 Seventeen people, all male, were executed in the United States in 2020, sixteen by lethal injection and one by electrocution.
 The most recent execution by electrocution occurred this year.
 The federal government of the United States executed ten people in 2020, ending a hiatus on federal executions which had lasted for over 17 years.
 State executions dropped significantly in 2020 compared to previous years, primarily due to the COVID-19 pandemic in the United States.
+One condemned inmate, Jimmy Fletcher Meders, was originally scheduled to be executed in Georgia on January 16, 2020.
+However, the Georgia State Board of Pardons and Paroles commuted his death sentence to life imprisonment without the possibility of parole just hours before his scheduled execution.